zoeskan/MCB185/unit1-linux.md

 echo "path: $PATH"
 ```

 Save the file.
-If you're using a Windows-based editor, it may have defaulted to
+If you're using a Windows-based editor (e.g. Notepad++), it may
-inserted CRLF instead of LF.
+have defaulted to inserting Windows-style line endings (CRLF) instead of
+Unix-style line endings (LF).
 Make sure you have Unix line endings.
 Run as
 follows:

 ```